micahmura21/secret-messages/README.md

 - Create the following files: secret_messages.js

 #### Part 1: The encryption algorithm
-- Follow the encoding pattern for the alpahabet
+- Use the following encryption algorithm below
 ```
 a = 4
 e = 3